So you got married? Congratulations! And now you want to change your surname but you have no clue how to change your name after getting married in BC…

 With your Marriage Certificate (if you are assuming your partner’s last name) or Certificate of Change of Name (if you have legally changed your last name) in hand, you’ll then be able to start changing your documents and identification over to your new last name.

 Don’t want to update everything yourself?
-Get all of the paperwork you need for just $35!
+Get all of the paperwork you need to change your last name in BC with Easy Name Change for just $35!

 BC Services Card & driver’s licence